mARTin-64/Head_On_2/README.md

 # Head_On_2
   This is Commodore 64 asm code for game called
-  Head On 2 that was originali made by SEGA and GREMLIN in 1979.
+  Head On 2 that was originaly made by SEGA and GREMLIN in 1979.

   The code is  written in ACME cross-assembler.